 We find the same thing happening today when God calls individuals as missionaries, pastors, teachers, or other places of responsibility within the body of Christ.
-This type of calling, or election, is not for salvation.
-Instead it is for service.
+This type of call, or election, is not for salvation.
+Instead, it is for service.

 Corporate Election in the New Testament

-In the Old Testament, with Israel, election is primarily a corporate affair.
-A person is elect, not because of God’s individual selection of the person, but because of their union with Israel.
-Israel is elect, and so long as you are a part of Israel, you experience the benefits of election.
+In the Old Testament with Israel, election is primarily a corporate affair.
+A person is elected, not because of God’s individual selection of the person, but because of their union with Israel.
+Israel is elected, and so long as you are a part of Israel, you experience the benefits of that election.

-When you look through the list of passages on election above, you will notice that in a number of them it is Christ that is chosen by God.
+When you look through the list of passages on election above, you will notice that in a number of them, it is Christ who is chosen by God.
 He is God’s Chosen One (Lk.
 9:35).
-He was chosen before the creation of the world (1 Peter 1:20).
-Chosen here is a different word, one that implies choosing before hand.
+He was chosen before the creation of the world (1 Pet.
+1:20).
+Chosen here is a different word, one that implies choosing beforehand.
 It is Christ that God has chosen, from before creation.

-- Rom.
-6:11 – In the same way, count yourselves dead to sin but alive to God in Christ Jesus.
+- Romans 6:11 – In the same way, count yourselves dead to sin but alive to God in Christ Jesus.

-- Rom.
-6:23 – For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
+- Romans 6:23 – For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

-- 1 Cor.
-1:2 – To the church of God in Corinth, to those sanctified in Christ Jesus and called to be his holy people
+- 1 Corinthians 1:2 – To the church of God in Corinth, to those sanctified in Christ Jesus and called to be his holy people

-- 2 Cor.
-5:17 – Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
+- 2 Corinthians 5:17 – Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!

-- Gal.
-3:26 – So in Christ Jesus you are all children of God through faith
+- Galatians 3:26 – So in Christ Jesus, you are all children of God through faith

-- Eph.
-1:13 – And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
+- Ephesians 1:13 – And you also were included in Christ when you heard the message of truth, the gospel of your salvation.

-- Eph.
-2:13 – But now in Christ Jesus you who once were far away have been brought near by the blood of Christ.
+- Ephesians 2:13 – But now in Christ Jesus you who once were far away have been brought near by the blood of Christ.

-- Col. 2:9-10 – For in Christ all the fullness of the Deity lives in bodily form, and in Christ you have been brought to fullness.
+- Colossians 2:9-10 – For in Christ all the fullness of the Deity lives in bodily form, and in Christ, you have been brought to fullness.

-- 2 Tim.
-1:9 – This grace was given us in Christ Jesus before the beginning of time,
+- 2 Timothy 1:9 – This grace was given us in Christ Jesus before the beginning of time,

 I do not stand alone before God.
-Rather I stand ‘in Christ’ before God.
-My relationship with God is dependant upon my inclusion in Christ.
+Rather I stand “in Christ” before God.
+My relationship with God is dependent upon my inclusion in Christ.
 But which comes first: election; or inclusion in Christ?

 Which Comes First?
 Election?
 Or Inclusion in Christ?

-Am I in Christ because I am elect?
-Or am I elect because I am in Christ?
+Am I in Christ because I have been elected?
+Or am I elected because I am in Christ?
 Or does it even matter?
-It is likely that most Christians in the 21st century western world would say that I am elected by God and, as one of the elect, find inclusion in Christ.
+It is likely that most Christians in the 21st-century Western world would say that I am elected by God and, as one of the elect, find inclusion in Christ.
 And we say that, not so much because of a Scriptural basis, but because of cultural reasons.
 We are an individualist society, focused first on the individual, and secondly on the group.

-But the New Testament world, as well as that of the Old, was more group oriented.
+But the New Testament world, as well as that of the Old, was more group-oriented.
 The individual found significance as a member of the group.
-And the group needs were more important than that of the individual.
-As you look back through the list of election/choosing passages, you will find that a significant number of the ones that refer to God’s choosing of us seem to reflect that group first mentality.
+And the group’s needs were more important than that of the individual.
+As you look back through the list of election/choosing passages, you will find that a significant number of the ones that refer to God’s choosing of us seem to reflect that group-first mentality.

-If indeed Christ is the ‘chosen one’.
-And I am called to be ‘in Christ’.
-Then it would seem reasonable to think that I am chosen, or elect, by virtue of being included in Christ.
-And I believe that by and large the Scripture bears that out as well.
-While there are some passages that seem to refer to individuals being elected, not to service, but to relationship, the bulk of the Scripture seems to point in the other way.
+If indeed Christ is the “chosen one.”
+And I am called to be “in Christ.”
+Then it would seem reasonable to think that I am chosen or elected by being included in Christ.
+And I believe that by and large, the Scripture bears that out as well.
+While some passages seem to refer to individuals being elected, not to serve, but to relationship, the bulk of the Scripture seems to point in the other way.
 That I am elect because I am in Christ.

 Does It Matter?

 Is this just a matter of semantics?
 Or does it really matter whether election to salvation is individual or corporate?
-As far as most of us are concerned it is not really all that critical an issue.
-In either case we are saved by God’s grace through faith in Christ.
-The impact to us as believers is the same whether we are elected into the body of Christ, or elect because of membership in the body.
-In both cases we live our lives in the same way.
-At least, all most.
+As far as most of us are concerned, it is not really all that critical an issue.
+In either case, we are saved by God’s grace through faith in Christ.
+The impact on us as believers is the same whether we are elected into the body of Christ, or elected because of membership in the body.
+In both cases, we live our lives in the same way.
+At least, almost.

-I say all most because there is a subtle way in which it makes a difference.
-If I am elect apart from the body, then it stands to reason that I can live as a believer without being connected to the church and its fellowship.
+I say almost because there is a subtle way in which it makes a difference.
+If I am elected apart from the body, then it stands to reason that I can live as a believer without being connected to the church and its fellowship.
 But if my salvation is as a member of the body of Christ, then active membership in, and fellowship with, the body is essential.

-For myself, I favor the corporate nature of election, and the importance of being an active part of the body.
+I favor the corporate nature of election and the importance of being an active part of the body.
 And that includes fellowshipping with a local representation of the universal body of Christ.
-It is ‘in Christ’ that I encounter God and experience the blessings of sonship.
-And being ‘in Christ’ should mean connection with others who also are ‘in Christ’.
-As believers we are called to union together with Christ.
-The lone Christian is really unknown to the Bible, but is unfortunately all too common an experience in the US.
+It is “in Christ” that I encounter God and experience the blessings of sonship.
+And being “in Christ” should mean a connection with others who also are “in Christ.”
+As believers, we are called to union together with Christ.
+The lone Christian is really unknown to the Bible.
+But it is unfortunately all too common an experience in the US.

 And for Theologians?

-This topic would not really be complete without mentioning that for theologians this is a topic of serious debate.
-On the one hand are those who see that God has elected me as an individual, independently of anything I might say, do, or believe.
-On the other hand are those who see my election being the result of responding to his call and becoming a part of the body of Christ.
+This topic would not really be complete without mentioning that for theologians, this is a topic of serious debate.
+On the one hand, there are those who see that God has elected me as an individual, independently of anything I might say, do, or believe.
+On the other hand, there are those who see my election as being the result of responding to his call and becoming a part of the body of Christ.

-While at the practical level it seems not to make much difference to us which scenario is true, it is a critical point in a larger theological framework.
-A framework that describes the divine / human relationship and interaction.
-For myself, I favor the corporate nature of election and embrace an Arminian view of soteriology.
-But there are those for whom I have the utmost respect who hold to a very different perspective.
-It is unfortunate that all too often the differences in these views divide believers for whom Christ gave his life.
-How much better when we can come together in one heart, mind and spirit, and together represent our Lord in this dark world.
+While at the practical level, it seems not to make much difference to us which scenario is true, it is a critical point in a larger theological framework.
+A framework that describes the divine/human relationship and interaction.
+I favor the corporate nature of election and embrace an Arminian view of soteriology.
+But there are those for whom I have the utmost respect and who hold to a very different perspective.
+Unfortunately, all too often, the differences in these views divide believers for whom Christ gave his life.
+How much better when we can come together in one heart, mind, and spirit, and together represent our Lord in this dark world?